gasconma1960/Kickstarter_Analysis/README.md

 Results

-Two conclusions are made about the Theater Outcomes by Launch Date
+# Conclusions for Theater Outcomes by Launch Date

+-  Based on the Launch Date the changes between May and June were the Highest Succesful Launches

+-  October is the Month for the Launch Date that shows there more launches that Fail

-One conclusion is made about the Outcomes based on Goals
+# Conclusions for the Outcomes based on Goals

+- Goal that ranges between 45000 and 49999 will have 100% Failed Outcomes
+- Those Goal set between 100 to 4999 will have 75% Sucessful Outcomes

 There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs